ashfurrow/blog/source/blog/2017-07-18-contemporaneous-blogging.html.markdown

 (READMORE)

-But there are other reasons to blog _as_ you learn something – contemporaneously with the learning process.
+However, there are other reasons to blog _as_ you learn something – contemporaneously with the learning process.
 For example, it's easier to write about a topic when it's fresh in your mind.
 Also, even if you _mean_ to write about something later, it can easily become an item on a todo list that you're likely to put off and [not get to](https://github.com/ashfurrow/blog/issues/188#issuecomment-315918906).

 But another reason to blog contemporaneously is that you may just not be able to write about something in the future.
 A friend recently was laid off and now a blog post they had written contemporaneously – but not published – is out of context and needs to be changed.
 That's a lot of work.